Celypha woodiana: Description

 Larvae pupate in June, in a loose cocoon amongst lichens or under the bark of the host tree.

 Distribution and habitat

-The moth is found from Great Britain to the Ukraine but is absent in some countries, including the Netherlands, Portugal and Spain.
+The moth is found from Great Britain to Ukraine but is absent in some countries, including the Netherlands, Portugal and Spain.

 In England the moth has been found in the following counties; Gloucestershire, Herefordshire, Somerset, Warwickshire and Worcestershire.
 The moth was found in Wales for the first time in 2019 with leaf mines and a larva at Magor Marsh (Cors Magwyr), a Gwent Wildlife Trust nature reserve.
 It is rare and mostly confined to mature apple (Malus spp) orchards in southern England and the south Midlands.
 Mistletoe on hawthorn (Crataegus spp) is the next preferred host tree and it has also been found on pear (Pyrus communis), crack willow (Salix fragilis) and rowan (Sorbus aucuparia) which has been planted.
 The moth seems to prefer succulent specimens and is able to survive on isolated clumps of mistletoe.